morganthomas/winning-arguments/winning-arguments.md

 We've done our analysis of "winning," but the rest of these words remain to be analyzed: "true," "reason," "believe," and "statement."
 In this section we shall analyze the word "statement."

 What is a statement?
-A statement is a kind of sentence.
+A statement is a kind of sentence or sequence of sentences.
 Here are some dictionary definitions of "statement" that I looked up on Google:

 * a definite or clear expression of something in speech or writing.
 * an official account of facts, views, or plans, especially one for release to the media.